KnoAll/cacti-template/README.md

 ```
 from the cacti user's home directory.

-For interim patches, you will need to go to the [Cacti github page](../../Cacti/Caqcti/).

 The script will:
 * download the cacti-upgrade.sh script
 * check for proper user